we create ourselves. we create our belonging. we create our freedom.

 Meet the Founder

-Djérae Lucas (F.K.A.
-Rae the Conjurer) is a singer, composer, cultural organizer, and arts administrator whose work bridges sound, strategy, and liberation.
+Djérae Sampson Lucas is a singer, composer, cultural organizer, and arts administrator whose work bridges sound, strategy, and liberation.

-An anthological being, an ever-evolving constellation of creation, gender, and story, Djérae creates cinematic soul music and visual albums that weave jazz, soul, and reggae into narratives of healing, self-definition, and cultural reclamation rooted in African Traditional Religions (Diasporic Isésé) and lived experience.
+An anthological being, an ever-evolving constellation of creation, gender, and story, Djérae creates cinematic soul music and visual albums that weave jazz, soul, and reggae into narratives of healing, self-definition, and cultural reclamation rooted in African Traditional Religions (Diasporic Isésé) and their lived experience reflected in the Theory of Auto-luminescent Being.

 With over a decade of experience in cultural strategy and arts administration, their background spans marketing and research at the Greater Baltimore Cultural Alliance, labor and community organizing with Restaurant Opportunities Center United, and program direction and design at Queer Cultural Center in San Francisco, where they manage the Creating Queer Communities programs and curate the National Queer Arts Festival.